ArunGaonkar/ArunGaonkar/README.md

 - 💞️ I’m looking to collaborate on ML/AI projects
 - 📫 How to reach me https://www.linkedin.com/in/arun-gaonkar or grarun1999@gmail.com

-Some of my repositories are private due to class restrictions, I'll make it public once I am completed those courses.
+Some of my repositories are private due to class restrictions, I'll make it public once I have completed those courses.